SEIR-7-06/react-state-counter/README.md

 - We've replaced the `function` keyword with the `class` keyword followed by the name of our component.
 In this example we defined an `App` class that extends `React.Component` and in doing so we just defined an App component.
 - We've added a `render` method to our class and include our return statement inside of the `render` method.
 - Double check all of your parentheses and curly braces and make sure they are in the right place.

-- When this component is rendered, the `render` function willed be called returning the **JSX** and rendering it to the page.
+The `render` method of our class is a special method that will be called when the component is rendered.
+It simply returns **JSX** and _renders_ it to the page.

 If you save your file and go back to your browser, you should see the App component rendering to the page exactly as before!